-Beginning in 1983, local lodging occupancy taxes enacted via legislation passed by the North Carolina General Assembly have been a popular and effective means of growing the visitor economy in Tar Heel State communities.
+Beginning in 1983, local lodging occupancy taxes enacted via legislation passed by the North Carolina General Assembly have been a popular means of growing the visitor economy in Tar Heel State communities.
 These taxes paid by lodging guests on the cost of their accommodations have generated billions of dollars in direct tax revenue, and many billions more in visitor spending, sales and property taxes, and direct and indirect economic impact.
 Tourism is a backbone of the economy in many North Carolina communities, employing thousands of people, supporting numerous entrepreneurs, and generating revenue for small and large businesses alike in industries as diverse as banking, construction, and professional services.

-The concept of the occupancy tax is relatively straightforward: guests pay a small additional amount as a percentage of their nightly accommodations rate, and that tax is then remitted monthly by the lodging owner to their local government.
-The revenue generated is usually administered at the local level in North Carolina by a state-created tourism development authority (TDA) consisting of appointed individuals who are typically stakeholders in the local tourism economy and/or elected officials.
-In a very few instances in North Carolina, collection and use of occupancy tax revenue is administered directly by county commissioners or municipal council members.
+The concept of the occupancy tax is relatively straightforward: overnight guests pay a small additional amount as a percentage of their nightly accommodations rate, and that tax is then remitted monthly by the lodging owner to a local government finance office.
+(However, occupancy taxes generated by rentals made via online platforms Airbnb and VRBO in North Carolina are remitted by those two companies to the state Department of Revenue, which then distributes the funds to the locality where the rental occurred.)
+The revenue generated is usually administered at the local level in North Carolina by a state-created tourism development authority (TDA) consisting of appointed individuals who are typically stakeholders in the local tourism.
+In a very few instances in North Carolina, collection and use of occupancy tax revenue is administered directly by county commissioners or a town or city council.
+All local occupancy taxes in North Carolina must first be approved by the General Assembly, and every community is governed by its own distinct legislation (although these laws are often quite similar).
+Unlike sales tax, no occupancy tax revenue is directed to the state government in North Carolina-100% of the revenue remains at the local level.

-All local occupancy taxes in North Carolina must be first approved by the General Assembly, and every community is governed by its own distinct legislation (although these laws are often quite similar).
-Unlike sales tax, no occupancy tax revenue is directed to state government in North Carolina-100% of the revenue remains at the local level.
-Occupancy taxes are typically applied to any lodging property that also pays sales tax, including hotels, bed and breakfasts, cabins, condominiums, and rental homes for short-term stays (including Airbnb, HomeAway, and VRBO in North Carolina).
-The tax is usually not applied to religious conference centers, colleges, campgrounds, youth camps, and RV parks.
+Occupancy taxes are typically applied to any lodging property that also pays sales tax, including hotels, bed and breakfasts, cabins, condominiums, and rental homes for short-term stays lasting no more than 90 days.
+(For stays lasting longer than 90 days, the tax is not applied.)
+The tax is usually not applied to religious conference centers, colleges, and youth camps if a guest's stay is related to the mission of the organization, tent campgrounds and RV parks are also exempted from occupancy taxes but campgrounds with fixed structures such as cabins and treehouses typically pay taxes on the rental of those types of permanent structures.

-Below are several important observations about occupancy taxes in the state of North Carolina:
+Below are several additional observations about occupancy taxes in the state of North Carolina: